 1 Taking stock of your retirement plans

 You’ll start by looking at how your household spending is expected to change when you retire.
+Are you planning to move to a smaller house or a cheaper area?
 Maybe your mortgage will be paid off?
 Or you won’t need two cars, or to pay for travel to work?
 Maybe you won’t need a car at all, and you will get free or cheaper travel due to your age?
-Are you planning to move to a smaller house or a cheaper area?
-Will you need to spend so much on clothes, lunch or other things for work?
+Will you be spending more on leisure such as hobbies and holidays?
+Maybe you have work expenditure such as travel, lunches, clothes or equipment, that you’ll no longer need?

-Look in detail at what you spend now and think about what you will be doing when you retire.
+Using your bank statements and looking in detail at what you spend now, plus thinking about what you will be doing when you retire is a good starting point.
 The next part of the course will help you do this.